 One potato contains 1,627 grams of potassium.
 Potatoes also contain iron and copper.
 Iron is essential for maintaining hemoglobin in the body.
 Lack of iron leads to dizziness, lack of energy, headaches, and anemia.
 Copper and iron in the body are essential for the formation of red blood cells.

-Onions are a densely nutritious food, which means they are low in calories, but rich in beneficial nutrients such as vitamins, minerals, and antioxidants.
+Densely nutritious food, which means they are low in calories, but rich in beneficial nutrients such as vitamins, minerals, and antioxidants.
 A cup of chopped onion contains about 64 calories, 15 grams of carbohydrates, 0 grams of fat, 0 grams of cholesterol, 3 grams of fiber, 7 grams of sugar, and 2 grams of protein.
 Onions contain small amounts of calcium, iron, folic acid, magnesium, phosphorus, and potassium.

-Leeks are a healthy vegetable rich in minerals and vitamins, with multiple benefits for the human body.
+Healthy vegetable rich in minerals and vitamins, with multiple benefits for the human body.
 A serving of cooked leeks has only 31 calories, according to the USDA.
 At the same time, it is particularly rich in carotenoids from provitamin A, including beta carotene.
 The body converts these carotenoids into vitamin A, essential for immune function, reproduction, and cellular communication.

 Creamy Potato Leek Soup